shuzwang/3D_cochlea/README.md

 Besides the existing packages we used, we also generated some novel functions for our manuscript.
 * 2D/3D reconstruction:
 * Gradually expressed gene identification:
+* Similarity method to test two hypotheses about developing cochlea extension:
 *